GoogleCloudPlatform/ml-on-gcp/gae_serve/README.md

         - Replace `BUCKET_NAME` with the name of the bucket you created on GCS above.

-        - Replace `CONFIG_ID` with the config id you got from the service endpoint deployment.
+        - Replace `CONFIG_ID` with the configuration ID you got from the service endpoint deployment.

     * If you have not deployed any service to GAE with this GCP project: